 If you are contemplating to apply for a visa as a freelancer in Germany, understand the legal environment.
 First, the profession you are pursuing should be a liberal-profession; this defines your eligibility to work in Germany, as ‘Freiberufle.’
 Otherwise, you may have to apply for a visa if your job under a commercial profession.

 Which liberal professions qualify as freelancing work?

 Before applying for a visa as a freelancer in Germany, know if the profession is considered freelance in Germany.
-There are two main groupings of visas, namely business visa, and freelancer visa.
 According to EStG §18 act in German tax law, the following professions are listed as a freelance;

 - Healthcare providers

 If the job is not listed above, the application will be under a business visa.
 To succeed in freelancing in any country, including Germany.
 You need a set of qualities that without, you may struggle or fail as a freelancer regardless of a regime- profession.
 The qualities are;